 Intersections of Care @ Wiels, Open School / Risquons-Tout

-Intersections of Care presents a display, an environment and a discursive program gathering artefacts, humans and non-humans, to share questions and tools for organising, sharing and caring.
-The different elements unfold in the spaces and times of the events program, in the exhibition catalogue and in cyberspace on intersectionsofcare.net Thought as an expanded publication, the installation weaves together oral, written, visual stories, and combines fluid and evolving forms, floating textiles, mobile and permeable elements digital and analog, bodies, plants and minerals.
+Intersections of Care presents a display, an environment, and a discursive program gathering artifacts, humans and non-humans, to share questions and tools for organizing, sharing, and caring.
+The different elements unfold in the spaces and times of the events program, in the exhibition catalog and in cyberspace on intersectionsofcare.net Thought as an expanded publication, the installation weaves together oral, written, visual stories, and combines fluid and evolving forms, floating textiles, mobile and permeable elements digital and analog, bodies, plants, and minerals.
 This proposition is constructed in close dialogue with artists and artworks that address issues of care, maintenance, storytelling, conditions for being and working together.

 Saturday 17.10.2020, 15:00 – 20:00 Caring, healing, access — Sofia Caesar, Laurie Charles & Greg Nijs

 Saturday 21.11.2020, 15:00 – 20:00 Decolonial practices — Zakaria Almoutlak, Lotte Arndt, Olivier Marboeuf / Mangrove, The Post Collective, Golnesa Rezanezhad

 Saturday 12.12.2020, 15:00 – 20:00 Guidelines, Codes and Protocols — Clémentine Coupau, Sirah Foighel Brutmann, Sarah Magnan & The White Pube